 What's the story?

-SUPER TROOPERS feels like the kind of movie five college buddies who didn't want to go to law school would dream up after a weeklong marathon of smoking dope and watching John Landis movies.
+SUPER TROOPERS feels like the kind of movie five college buddies who didn't want to go to law school would dream up after a week-long marathon of smoking dope and watching John Landis movies.
 In fact, that's pretty much how it came about.
 Five recent Colgate graduates who created a comedy group called Broken Lizard wrote and star in it and one of them directed it.
 The result is a sort of Animal House crossed with Cheech and Chong with a touch of the '70s Erik Estrada television show CHiPs.
-It is a slob comedy story of the rivalry between a group of Vermont highway patrolmen and the local police.
+It's a slob comedy story of the rivalry between a group of Vermont highway patrolmen and the local police.
 It escalates from taunts and practical jokes to a struggle over turf and then to a struggle for survival.
-The members of Broken Lizard play the troopers, whose idea of "cheeky" hijinks includes making bets about how many times one of them can use the word "meow" while giving a motorist a speeding ticket or donning a hippie wig and racing the other troupers to the Canadian border.
+The members of Broken Lizard play the troopers, whose idea of "cheeky" hijinks includes making bets about how many times one of them can use the word "meow" while giving a motorist a speeding ticket, or donning a hippie wig and racing the other troupers to the Canadian border.
 In classic college fashion, drugs, alcohol, humiliation, and sex provide most of the subjects for humor.

 Is it any good?